abhidevvoo/twitter-telegram-bot/README.md

 ### Environment Variables

+The bot uses a centralized configuration system via `config.py`.
 Set these in your Replit Secrets tab:

 #### X/Twitter API (Required - at least 1, up to 5)
 ```